yamenK/Java-8-Reference/README.md

 # Java8 Reference
-This is my own refernce to the new contructs and features in java 8
+This is my own reference to the new contructs and features in java 8

 ## Interfaces and Lambda Expressions
 #### Default methods in interfaces